 The Company is subject to risks common to companies in the biotechnology industry including, but not limited to, new technological innovations, protection of proprietary technology, dependence on key personnel, compliance with government regulations and the need to obtain additional financing.
-Product candidates currently under development will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval, prior to commercialization.
-These efforts require significant amounts of additional capital, adequate personnel infrastructure and extensive compliance-reporting capabilities.
+The Company operates in an environment of rapid change in technology and substantial competition from pharmaceutical and biotechnology companies.

-The Company's product candidates are in development.
+The Company's primary focus in recent months has been and will continue to be supporting commercialization, including the manufacture of VOWST, which requires capital and resources.
+Other than VOWST, the Company's product candidates are in development, and will require significant additional research and development efforts, including extensive preclinical and clinical testing and regulatory approval, prior to potential commercialization.
 There can be no assurance that the Company's research and development will be successfully completed, that adequate protection for the Company's intellectual property will be obtained, or maintained, that any product candidate developed will obtain necessary government regulatory approval, or that any approved product will be commercially viable.
 Even if the Company's product development efforts are successful, it is uncertain when, if ever, the Company will generate significant revenue from product sales.
-The Company operates in an environment of rapid change in technology and substantial competition from pharmaceutical and biotechnology companies.
-In addition, the Company is dependent upon the services of its employees and consultants.